github/docs/content/code-security/code-scanning/managing-your-code-scanning-configuration/editing-your-configuration-of-default-setup.md

 ## About editing your configuration of default setup

 After running an initial analysis of your code with default setup, you may need to make changes to your configuration to better meet your code security needs.
 For existing configurations of default setup, you can edit{% ifversion code-scanning-without-workflow-310 %}:

 - Which languages default setup will analyze.
 - {% endif %} The query suite run during analysis.
 For more information on the available query suites, see "[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/built-in-codeql-query-suites)."

 {% ifversion codeql-model-packs-java %}

 If your codebase depends on a library or framework that is not recognized by the standard libraries included with {% data variables.product.prodname_codeql %}, you can also extend the {% data variables.product.prodname_codeql %} coverage in default setup using {% data variables.product.prodname_codeql %} model packs.
-For more information, see "[Extending CodeQL coverage with CodeQL model packs in default setup](#extending-codeql-coverage-with-codeql-model-packs-in-default-setup)."
+For more information, see "[Extending CodeQL coverage with CodeQL model packs in default setup](#extending-codeql-coverage-with-codeql-model-packs-in-default-setup)".

 {% endif %}